Art Sculpting Ideas To Activate Your Creative Juices

 This process is an art form of its own.
 It's called PROCRASTINATION!

-This page is all about showing what you can achieve in art sculpting with just a bit of know-how.
+This page is all about showing what you can achieve in clay art with just a bit of know-how.
 The possibilities are endless.
-It doesn't have to Rodin.
-It can be funky and fun.
+It doesn't have to be Rodin.
+It can be funky and fun like the little elephant with leopard print shown above.

 My first sculpts were flower fairies in Sculpey.
 Just had to be done!

-Below is a range of different ideas for your art sculpting that you can use with the methods shown on this website (see the 'How To Sculpt' section).
+Below is a range of different art sculpting ideas for parents and kids that you can create using the methods shown on this website (see the 'How To Sculpt' section).

-Clay art doesn't have to be figurative to be beautiful, it can be abstract or impressionistic - post-modern or preppy.
+Good news for beginners: Clay art doesn't have to be figurative to be beautiful.
+It can be abstract or impressionistic—post-modern or preppy.

 Even if you detest with all your heart the modern generation of weird Installation Artists, the people behind this type of work are doers.